tweag/HaskellR/doc/H-user.md

 unsafeRToIO  :: R s a -> IO a
 ```

-The `IO` monad is used instead in GHCi, as it allows evaluating
+The `IO` monad is used instead in GHCi, as a mere convenience.
+It
-expressions without the need to wrap every command at the prompt with
+allows evaluating expressions without the need to wrap every command
-the function `runR`.
-The `IO` monad is not as safe as the `R` monad,
+at the prompt with the function `runR`.
+The `IO` monad is not as safe
-because it does not guarantee that R has been properly initialized,
+as the `R` monad, because it does not guarantee that R has been
-but in the context of an interactive session this is superfluous as
+properly initialized, but in the context of an interactive session
-the `H --interactive` command takes care of this at startup.
+this is superfluous as the `H --interactive` command takes care of

-The `io` method of `MonadR` is used in both monads to bring
-computations to the R thread.

-Additionally, callback functions passed from Haskell to R are expected
-to produce computations in the `R` monad, as in the example shown in
-the previous section, where the type given to `f` is `Double ->
-R s Double`.
+initialization at startup.

 How to analyze R values in Haskell
 ==================================